 - 2016: He wins his first WSOP gold bracelet in the $111,111 High Roller for One Drop event for $4,981,775.
 Subsequently, he announces his retirement from professional poker.

 - 2018: He finishes second in the $1,000,000 Big One for One Drop event for $6 million.
 That is the biggest single live tournament cash of his career to date.

 – Fedor Holz’s Career –

 Born in 1993 to a 17-year-old mother who quit school and became a journalist, Holz was a smart but bullied child.
 Later, his mother had two more children, so Holz grew up with two younger sisters.
 According to him, his childhood was nice and full of love, but it was also challenging being raised by a young mother and growing up poor, for which he endured a lot of teasing at school.
 Even though he had an IQ of 155, he often skipped school as a child.
 He remembers being very unmotivated: “Money was never something that drove me.”

 In 2013, he decided to drastically reroute his life and move in a new direction.
 He dropped out of school and started touring the world to play poker.
 In 2014, having left his friends and native surroundings, he settled in Vienna and focused on playing poker there.
-In September of that year, he won $1.3 million when he came in #1 at the World Championship of Online Poker.
+In September of that year, he won $1.3 million when he came in first in the $5,200 buy-in World Championship of Online Poker (WCOOP) Main Event.

 → World Series of Poker ←